Human population projections: Fertility

 Fertility is expressed as the total fertility rate (TFR), a measure of the number of children on average that a woman will bear in her lifetime.
 With longevity trending towards uniform and stable values worldwide, the main driver of future population growth will be the evolution of the fertility rate.

-Where fertility is high, demographers generally assume that fertility will decline and eventually stabilize at about two children per woman.
+In regions where fertility is relatively high, demographers generally assume that fertility will decline and eventually stabilize at about two children per woman.

 During the period 2015–2020, the average world fertility rate was 2.1 children per woman, about half the level in 1950–1955 (5 children per woman).
 In the medium variant, global fertility is projected to decline further to 2.0 in 2045–2050 and to 1.8 in 2095–2100.

 Mortality

+Mortality rate, or death rate, is a measure of the number of deaths in a particular population, scaled to the size of that population, per unit of time.
 If the mortality rate is relatively high and the resulting life expectancy is therefore relatively low, changes in mortality can have a material impact on population growth.
-When the mortality rate is low and life expectancy has therefore risen, a change in mortality has much less of an effect.
+When the mortality rate is low and life expectancy is relatively high, a change in mortality has much less of an effect.

-Because child mortality has declined substantially over the last several decades, global life expectancy at birth, has risen from 48 years in 1950–1955 to 67 years in 2000–2005, is expected to keep rising to reach 77 years in 2045–2050 and 83 years in 2095–2100.
-In the more developed regions, the projected increase is from 76 years during the period 2000–2005 to 84 years during the period 2045–2050 and 90 in 2095–2100.
-Among the less developed countries, where life expectancy during the period 2000–2005 was just under 66 years, it is expected to be 76 years in 2045–2050 and 81 years by 2100.
+Because child mortality has declined substantially over the last several decades, global life expectancy at birth, has risen from 47 years in 1950 to 71 years in 2021 and is expected to keep rising to reach 82 years in 2100.
+In the more developed regions, life expectancy has risen from 64 years in 1950 to 78 years in 2021 and is projected to reach 90 in 2100.
+Among the less developed countries, life expectancy has risen from 41 years in 1950 to 70 years in 2021 and is expected to rise to 81 years by 2100.